caretdev/iris-light/README.md

 # IRIS Light

+> **Important:** IRIS Light is an independent **third-party project** and is **not developed, endorsed, or supported** by InterSystems.
+> This project provides tooling that helps automate the manual process of disabling components within the official InterSystems IRIS® image.
+> **Users are responsible for ensuring compliance with the InterSystems IRIS license agreement and any redistribution restrictions.**
+> IRIS Light is provided *as-is*, without any warranties or supportability guarantees from InterSystems.

+---

-**IRIS Light** is a lightweight, minimal InterSystems IRIS® container image designed for use cases where IRIS is required primarily as a **high-performance SQL database engine**—without the extra components that add overhead, increase image size, and are unnecessary for many modern deployments.
+**IRIS Light** is a lightweight, minimal InterSystems IRIS® container image designed for scenarios where IRIS is used primarily as a **high-performance SQL database engine**, without additional platform components that may add size or overhead.

-IRIS Light starts from the official vanilla InterSystems IRIS Docker image and removes everything that is not required for core SQL functionality.
+IRIS Light starts from the official vanilla InterSystems IRIS Docker image and **programmatically disables and removes optional functionality** that is not required for core SQL operations.
-The result is a **significantly smaller, faster-to-deploy, minimal IRIS image** perfect for:
+The result is a **significantly smaller, faster-to-deploy, minimal IRIS image**, ideal for:

 * Microservices
 * CI/CD pipelines